Why the fuss around bacon and nitrites?

-Even better there’s no added water, sodium nitrite or phosphates and so no grey frothy discharge (from the release of phosphates and water) or bacon shrinkage while cooking.
+Even better! there’s no added water, sodium nitrite or phosphates and so no grey frothy discharge (from the release of phosphates and water) or shrinkage while cooking.

-Primal Cut free-from unprocessed bacon contains only fresh organic fruit sugars and nitrates present in the natural raw ingredients.
-As with our gluten-free sausages, both flavor and preservation are achieved by the careful selection of natural organic ingredients.
+Primal Cut free-from unprocessed bacon contains only fresh organic fruit sugars and nitrates present in the natural raw organic seasonings.
+As with our gluten-free sausages, both flavor and preservation are achieved by the careful selection of naturally organic ingredients.
 The best foods and most nutritious foods have always been made using natural ingredients.

-To be clear, in terms of UK food labeling requirements; nitrate-free bacon, preservative-free bacon, unprocessed bacon, naked bacon, are all effectively the same thing.
+To be clear, in terms of UK food labeling requirements; natural bacon, nitrate-free bacon, preservative-free bacon, unprocessed bacon, naked bacon, are all effectively the same thing.
 They all describe a type of bacon that's cured without the inorganic form of Potassium Nitrate/Sodium Nitrates.
-Strictly speaking, it should perhaps read: Synthetic Sodium Nitrite Free or Artificial Preservative Free.
+Strictly speaking, it should perhaps read: Artificial Nitrite Free or Artificial Preservative Free.